Faculty

 The online Graduate Certificate in Urban Forestry relies on the expertise of many different Oregon State faculty members who teach elective courses that add depth and breadth to your academic experience.

-As part of your program, you can take Ecampus classes that are taught by faculty in the Department of Forest Ecosystems and Society; Department of Fisheries and Wildlife; College of Earth, Ocean, and Atmospheric Sciences; and many other disciplines.
+As part of your program, you can take Ecampus classes that are taught by faculty in the Department of Forest Ecosystems and Society; Department of Fisheries, Wildlife, and Conservation Sciences; College of Earth, Ocean, and Atmospheric Sciences; and many other disciplines.
 They will prepare you to handle a broad range of urban forest management issues.

 Program leader